-MERS-CoV was first reported in Saudi Arabia in 2012.
-Since then, it's been reported in other countries in the Middle East, Africa, Europe, Asia and the United States.
-Most cases outside of the Middle East have been reported by people who recently traveled there.
+MERS-CoV was first reported in Saudi Arabia.
+Since then, it's been reported in other countries in the Middle East and in Africa, Europe, Asia and the United States.
+Most infections outside of the Middle East have been reported by people who recently traveled there.

-Treatment for MERS-CoV is directed at relieving symptoms and includes rest, fluids, pain relievers and oxygen therapy in severe cases.
+Treatment for MERS-CoV infection focuses on relieving symptoms and includes rest, fluids, pain relievers and, in severe cases, oxygen therapy.

 What can you do?

-Unlike influenza or the common cold, MERS-CoV doesn't seem to spread readily among people in communities.
-Instead, MERS-CoV has spread mostly among people who are in close contact, such as people living with or providing direct care for an infected person.
+MERS-CoV has spread mostly among people who come in contact with dromedary camels, such as shepherds or camel owners.
+Also at higher risk are people living with or providing direct care to an infected person.

-There's currently no vaccine to prevent MERS-CoV.
-However, as with any virus, you can reduce your risk of infection by using good health and hygiene practices:
+There's currently no vaccine to prevent MERS-CoV infection.
+But, as with any virus, you can lower your risk of infection by using good health and hygiene practices:

-- Vigorously wash your hands with soap and water for at least 20 seconds.
+- When washing your hands, vigorously wash with soap and water for at least 20 seconds.